-During your first visit to the Outpatient Department in Medical Oncology at UHL, your consultant may discuss a clinical trial with you.
+During your first visit to Cancer Services at UHL, your consultant may discuss a clinical trial with you.

-The research nurse will further explain the details of the procedures involved in participation in the clinical trial.
-This will include:
+The research nurse (CNM2) will further explain the details of the procedures involved in participation in the clinical trial.

 - what the trial is about